Jackson Productivity Research Inc.

 Our consulting assignments have resolved the following work measurement objectives;

 perhaps the challenges you face are similar.
-Our Time Study book, shown below, addresses these and many other topics.
+Our Time Study book, shown below, addresses these and

 - Define required time.